 While the proximity of our particle scheme to the Burgers evolution is not the issue in this paper, we briefly illustrate the correspondence of the evolution of an initial profile through the two approaches.
-Figure 2 shows the analytical solution obtained through the Cole-Hopf transformation; it also contains the result of a 21991-particle simulation after the configurations have been processed by the $\hat{\mathcal{M}}$ operator in the appendix to extract the coarse density field.
+Figure 2 shows the analytical solution obtained through the Cole-Hopf transformation; it also contains the result of a 21991-particle simulation after the configurations have been processed by the $\hat{\mathcal{M}}$ operator of Appendix A to extract the coarse density field.
 A small value of viscosity $\nu = 0.1$ is picked to accentuate the behavior of the steepening wavefront with time.
 The microscopic simulation clearly captures the important features of the coarse behavior.
+Ensemble averaging with the same initial condition in coarse field u(x, 0) would reduce the error, but, as we can see, even a single microscopic simulation using a reasonable number of particles may still perform quite well.